Sch3lp/ProductivityWithShortcuts/README.md

 If you like these exercises, share 'em with your friends and colleagues, `fork` or `watch` it.

 GLHF!

+# Additional tips
+If you are interested in a quick reference for the most commonly used hotkeys, take a look at [these JetBrains IDEA reference cards](https://resources.jetbrains.com/storage/products/intellij-idea/docs/IntelliJIDEA_ReferenceCard.pdf).

+Looking for more personalized hotkey suggestions that will improve your development speed?
+Take a look at the plugin [Key Promoter X](https://plugins.jetbrains.com/plugin/9792-key-promoter-x).
+It tracks your most commonly used actions, suggests hotkeys.
+It also shows you how many times you used a shortcut or took the long route.

+Another useful IDEA plugin for using hotkeys is the [Presentation assistant](https://www.jetbrains.com/idea/guide/tutorials/presenting/presentation-assistant/).
+This adds a hovering window which displays the key combination you just used.
+It is really helpful when sharing your screen with others (when pairing, for example).
+It can also be used as additional feedback to simply remind yourself of what you just did.

 # License
 The example code is published under the [MIT License](LICENSE.md).